 Sometimes when the newer version of the app is available, the older one can experience glitches and bugs.
 These are avoidable if you update the app.

 Go to the Play Store or App Store to see if the update is available.
 Update the app and see if the error vanishes.

 Messenger Lite is a stripped-down version of Messenger that takes less storage and is less distracting.

 If media files do not load in your usual Messenger, you can try Messenger Lite, which can even work on a slow internet connection and support basic Messenger features.

 You will most likely not experience this issue using Messenger Lite.

 Messenger Lite is not available in App Store for iOS devices.

-If Facebook Messenger does not load multimedia files, restart the app, and your device, check your internet connection, and turn off Data saver mode to see if the error disappears.
+If Facebook Messenger does not load multimedia files, restart the app, and your device, check your internet connection and turn off data save to see if the error disappears.

 Additionally, you can try clearing the cache, updating the app, or switching to Messenger Lite to see if the matter resolves.

-Try out these fixes and let us know if you are now finally able to load multimedia files on Messenger.
+Try these fixes and let us know if you can load multimedia files on Messenger.